 The Canadiana Online collection contains 19 million pages (95,000 titles) of digitized historical publications, including monographs, serials, and government publications.
 The collection is largely composed of materials published prior to 1921.

-Canadiana Online also includes all content in the closed Early Canadiana Online (ECO) collection, including 5.8 million pages of digitized historical publications from or about Canada published before 1921.
-This includes monographs, government documents, and specialized or mass-market periodicals from the 16th to 20th centuries.
-This content combines content from the CIHM microfiche series with full-colour scans of rare, primary-source titles.
+Canadiana Online also includes all content from the closed Early Canadiana Online (ECO) collection, including content from the CIHM microfiche series with full-colour scans of rare, primary-source titles.

 Search the Canadiana Online Collection

-The Héritage collection is a partnership between CRKN members and Library and Archives Canada (LAC) and draws from the rich resources of archival microfilm held by Library and Archives Canada.
+The Héritage collection is a joint project supported by CRKN members and Library and Archives Canada (LAC) and draws from the rich resources of archival microfilm held by Library and Archives Canada.
 Héritage includes 41 million pages (900 collections) from some of Canada's most popular archival collections chronicling the country and its people from the 17th to the mid-20th centuries.
 The majority of the material in Héritage is handwritten.

 CRKN and LAC continue to work together to develop the collection, with approximately 100,000 pages added annually.